May – Frog Croaking Time

 1985 – Kitty Gallagher receives honorary degree from St. Francis Xavier University in recognition of her 50 year teaching career at King’s Road and Membertou reserves.

-1999 – Singer/actor Tom Jackson kicks off his Dream Catcher Tour ’99 with a 3 hour concert in the gym at Millbrook First Nation.
+1999 – Singer/actor Tom Jackson kicks off his Dream Catcher Tour ’99 with a 3 hour concert in the gym in the community of Millbrook.

 2008 – Zachary Croft, son of Noel Croft & Jill Wolfe performs an Honour Song for staff and students of the Dr. John C. Wickwire Academy as part of Music Day.